MohammedLashein/first-repo/README.md

 # first-repo
-My first repo on learning how to use git and github
+My first repo in learning how to use git and github

+## Consistency is what is important